Commonly Confused Words

 Your survey shows that banks are more risk-averse than they used to be.
 (Business Week)

 If it's a force of nature working against you, use adverse.
 Kick out the "d" and a person can be averse to or against anything, like rainy days or people who wear shoes in your house.

 Steer clear of anything adverse.
-If it's adverse, it's working against you — like adverse weather conditions or the adverse effects of waxing your back.
+If it's adverse, it's working against you — like adverse weather conditions or the adverse effects of eating too much sugar.
 Continue reading...